 - The licensee engages in any conduct which involves a lack of good moral character or that might otherwise remove the good cause for the original issuance of the license.

 The authority to issue a limited CCW business license to a non-resident applicant is granted to the Sheriff of the County in which the applicant works.
 The chief of a municipal police department does not issue limited CCW business licenses (Penal Code § 26150).
 Those interested in a Limited CCW Business License or those who prefer not to use this alternative voluntary CCW service, potentially at less cost, should contact the Riverside County Sheriff’s Department at 951-486-2856.

-Contact Information If you have any questions regarding the Alternative Voluntary CCW Program, you can email Lieutenant Glen Brock or call 951-765-2473
+Contact Information If you have any questions regarding the Alternative Voluntary CCW Program, you can email Captain Glen Brock or call 951-765-2473